Loskow11/HideDesktop/README.md

 * **Keyboard** (Global hook)

 ## 📦 Installation & Usage

+**No Python required!** You can simply download the standalone executable.

 1. Download the latest `HideDesktop.exe` from the [Releases](https://github.com/Loskow11/HideDesktop/releases) page.
 2. Run the executable.